Tidung people

-The Tidung or Tidong (Jawi: تيدوڠ) are a native group originating from northeastern part of Borneo and surrounding small islands.
-They live on both sides of the border of Malaysia and Indonesia.
+The Tidung (Jawi: تيدوڠ) are a native group originating from Tana Tidung, now part of North Kalimantan province in Indonesian Borneo.
+Previously they were citizens of Kingdom of Tidung, then forming a new identity as a single ethnic group.

-The Tidung speak the Tidong language, a North Bornean language.
-The Tidong are traditionally farmers practising slash-and-burn agriculture.
+The Tidung speak the Tidung language, a North Bornean language.
+The Tidung are traditionally farmers practising slash-and-burn agriculture.
 Some are ocean fishermen.
 They grow sweet potatoes, cassava, lentils, fruits, and vegetables.
 Their farming methods are often accused of being the main cause of forest fires in Kalimantan.

-The rise of the Muslim Tidung Sultanate molded the ethnogenesis character of the Tidung people.
-They collectively known as a Malayised Dayak (Indonesian: Dayak berbudaya Melayu or Dayak-Melayu) people of Kalimantan similar to other native Muslim coastal Borneo groups, such as the Bulungan, Kutainese, Banjarese and Paserese people.
+The rise of the Muslim Kingdom of Tidung molded the ethnogenesis character of the Tidung people.
+They collectively known as a Malayised Dayak (Indonesian: Dayak berbudaya Melayu or Dayak-Melayu) people of Kalimantan similar to other native Muslim eastern coastal Borneo groups, such as the Bulungan, Berau, Kutai, Banjar, and Paser.

-Nonetheless, the Tidung people maintain historical connections with the Murut community.
-Despite following distinct cultural practices, the Tidung and Murut share cultural affinities rooted in their shared histories and interactions within Borneo's diverse ethnic landscape.

 Etymology

 The term tidung in Tarakan language of the Tidung people literally means "hill" or "hill people".
 As with many other tribes of the Malay Archipelago, the term tidung is a collective term used to describe many closely related indigenous groups.
 The different groups of Tidung people describe themselves in all cases as Tidung people, however, they are summarized by modern ethnology as a common people group due to similarities in cultural and religious traditions.